 Combine the flour, ultrafine sugar, and salt in a medium bowl and chill for at least 30 minutes.
 Cut the cold butter and zest into the flour mixture, as you would for Nearly Perfect Pie Crust, until crumbs form.
 Sprinkle the ice water, a tablespoon at a time, over the mixture, and toss it with a fork, adding more water as needed until it can just be gathered into a ball.
 Knead once or twice, and then flatten the dough ball slightly.
 Wrap in waxed or parchment paper and refrigerate for 30 minutes.

 Roll out the chilled dough on a lightly floured surface to form an 11-inch circle, and trim away any ragged edges.
 Transfer the circle to a rimmed baking sheet.
 Lightly mark off a 9-inch circle in the center of the dough.
-Sprinkle the marked-off area with 3 tablespoons of confectioners’ sugar.
+Sprinkle the marked-off area with 3 tablespoons of powdered or confectioners’ sugar.
 Cut the rhubarb into 1-inch chunks.
 Spread it and the berries evenly over the dough, and sprinkle with the remaining sugar, orange zest, and ground cloves.
 Working around the circle, fold up the edge of the dough to slightly cover the fruit, leaving the center exposed but ensuring there are no edge gaps for the filling to seep out.
 Bake at 350°F for 40 minutes, until the crust is golden and the filling bubbles.
 Cool slightly before cutting.
 Serves 6.

 Tips & Tricks